-Measuring Success - Number of Public Art Objects Maintained by the City Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
+Measuring Success - Number of the City f Public Art Objects Mai intained by Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
 Number of public art objects 80 85 90 2.
 How well did we do it?
 Number of public art applicants applying to competitions 9 148 177 Dollar \$ value of public art \$4.3 million \$4.46 million \$4.64 million Story behind the data Refreshed in 2010, the Art in Public Places Policy commits \$135,000 annually to public art which is placed in a reserve fund.
 Construction projects will include public art for up to one per cent of the construction costs.
 The City of Victoria's Art in Public Places Policy reflects current best practices and creates a broad range of opportunities for citizen participation and opportunities for artists.
 Art in Public Places is a vital ingredient in the cultural fabric and streetscape of a creative city.
 Every five years the City has the public art professional appraised.
 The last appraisal was completed in December 2013.
 3. Is anyone better off?
 Story behind the data Greater accessibility to the City's art collection through the public realm and the City's website.
 Art in its many forms has the power to energize public spaces, make us think and transform where we work, live and play.
 Artworks in public places increase the liveability and artistic richness of our city, by making art a part of our environment and creating a legacy for future generations.
-Where do we want to go? creating a legacy for future generations.
-The City continues to invest in public art commissions attracting emerging and establish artists across Canada.
-The City will embark on an Arts and Culture Master Plan to identify comprehensive objectives and direction that is complete and strategic.
+Where do we want to go? emerging and establish vest in public art commiss artists across Canada.
+The ster Plan to identify comproplete and strategic. e City will embark on